 How many autism therapies are covered in the Guide?
 How many exist?

 A search of the internet, books, magazines, autism associations and other materials reveals at least 400 interventions that claim to help autistic children.
 Generally, there’s little reliable research evidence to support the effectiveness of many of these therapies.

 Read our article on types of interventions for children with autism for an overview of autism therapies.

 Why does the Guide cover only a selection of autism therapies?

 The guide is a work in progress.
 We’re developing and adding new therapies all the time.
 Each short therapy guide takes time as we search for information and give the therapy a rating based on the conclusions of scientific research.

 What is the guide based on?

-Our classification of different therapies and other background information is based on a 2011 report to the Australian Government, prepared by four Australian experts in autism spectrum disorder (ASD): Dr Jacqueline Roberts, Professor Margot Prior, Professor Sylvia Rodger, Professor Katrina Williams and Dr Rebecca Sutherland.
+Our classification of autism therapies and other background information is based on a 2011 report to the Australian Government, prepared by five Australian experts in autism: Professor Jacqueline Roberts, Professor Margot Prior, Professor Sylvia Rodger, Professor Katrina Williams and Dr Rebecca Sutherland.
 The report identified common therapies and practices used in Australia.

 Why does the guide focus on evidence from scientific research?

 Scientific research provides the best and most reliable evidence of whether therapies really work.
 This kind of research is usually reported in scientific journals and textbooks, which might be hard to find or time-consuming for parents to research by themselves.

 What is the ‘research rating’ in each short therapy guide based on?

-Each short therapy guide offers a research rating of an autism spectrum disorder (ASD) therapy.
+Each short guide offers a research rating of an autism therapy.
 These are the ratings:

 - Established: research shows positive effects.